CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module2/Module2.md

 >
 > \>\>\>

-`print("Hello World!")` will run a simple python command that returns whichever string of text you have encapsulated into your doublequotes.
+`print("Hello World!")` will run a simple python command that returns whichever string of text you have encapsulated into your double quotes.
 In this case
 > Hello World!

 `exit()` will bring you back into your Operating System's console.